SandervanDeurzenStudent/VideoCloud_Portofolio/Leeruitkomsten/CICD.md

 ![DockerImages](https://user-images.githubusercontent.com/73832880/171404264-3d343cc3-ab7a-4165-958b-0b5650dff166.JPG)

 My Backend, Frontend and database are running in docker containers.
-This is configurated by a .yaml file as seen below.
+This is configured by a .yaml file as seen below.

 docker-compose.yaml